libialany/TALK-AWS_EKS_ECS/README.md

 # Friendly server

 Welcome to the workshop!
-In this session, we will guide you through setting up a development environment using Docker Compose to manage `cloudflare`, `nginx`, and your application.
+In this session, we will guide you through setting up a kiwix server using Docker Compose to manage `nginx`, and your application.

 ![image](https://github.com/user-attachments/assets/efcb7460-b0b4-40ae-9d78-26c59bb3443d)